Virginia Woolf: writing life

 summer course in Cambridge 2025

-The summer course in 2025 will be offered twice - once live online, and again in person in Cambridge.
-This page is for the course in Cambridge.
+The summer course in 2025 will run twice: first, live online, then in person in Cambridge.
+This is the page for the Cambridge course.
+For the online course, click here.

-Our 2025 course will explore the theme of Virginia Woolf: Writing Life.
-How does one write a life?
-How does one create a fictional life?
-We will look at the ways in which Woolf writes real and imaginary lives and how these differ from one book to the next.
+Our 2025 Virginia Woolf course will explore the theme of Virginia Woolf: Writing Life.
+How does one write a life - a fictional life; a real life?
+We will look at the real and imaginary lives in five of her most brilliant novels.

-We will study her great fictional characters, Clarissa Dalloway, Septimus Smith, Mrs Ramsay, the six characters in The Waves.
-We will discuss how Woolf uses, and challenges, the traditions of biography in Orlando (1928) and Flush (1933).
-And we will think about Woolf’s own writing life - her life as a writer, and what that meant.
-We will do a reading of her only play, Freshwater, which takes a comical look at the lives of her Victorian forebears.
+We will explore how Woolf writes the lives of her great fictional characters: Clarissa Dalloway, Septimus Smith, Mrs Ramsay, the six characters in The Waves.
+We will study how she uses, and challenges, the traditions of biography in Orlando (1928) and Flush (1933).
+We will think about Woolf’s own life as a writer, and what that meant.
+And we will do a reading of her only play, Freshwater, which takes a comical look at the lives of her Victorian forebears.

 The course is based on 5 books which we will study in close detail, one book per day.
-Each day, there is a lecture, a supervision (tutorial), plus visits in Cambridge, talks, two communal dinners, and more.
+Each day, there is a lecture and a supervision (tutorial), plus talks, visits in Cambridge, two communal dinners, and more.

 The supervisions are based loosely on the practice in Cambridge colleges, in which small groups of 3 or 4 people work with a skilled supervisor.
 This is a rare opportunity to look closely at Woolf’s writings, learn more about her historical and cultural context, and to improve your close reading skills.